pepegar/hammock/docs/src/main/tut/docs.md

 ## algebras

 Then, we need to start defining our algebras.
-Heres is the algebra related to logging
+Here's is the algebra related to logging

 ### Log